-The panellists will present findings from this research, speak of the personal experiences of men's and women's roles and rights in the region and look at "Arab unexceptionalism" - how the lives of men in the Middle East and North Africa compare to those around the world.
-They will end by exploring what these findings mean for men and women in the region and how the findings might better inform domestic policy as well as foreign policies towards the region.
+The panellists present findings from this research, speak of the personal experiences of the role of men and women and their rights in the region and look at 'Arab unexceptionalism' - how the lives of men in the Middle East and North Africa compare to those around the world.
+They end by exploring what these findings mean for men and women in the region and how the findings might better inform domestic policy as well as foreign policies towards the region.